© 2005 – 2018

 Lybarger was arrested in San Francisco on February 15, 1974.
 He waived extradition on the bad check charge on February 20, and on Saturday, February 23, three Iowa officers took Lybarger into custody.
 Lybarger acknowledged he understood his “Miranda Rights” as given, and signed a waiver of those rights before the four boarded a 1:55 p.m.
 San Francisco-Denver-Omaha flight.

 During the flight, Lybarger conversed with the officers, while no mention was made to either Pleas’ murder or the bad checks.
-The plane landed in Omaha at 8:30 p.m., and the group arrived at the Pottawattamie County sheriff’s office in Council Bluffs at approximately 9 p.m.
+The plane landed in Omaha at 8:30 p.m., and the group arrived at the Pottawattamie County sheriff’s office in Council Bluffs about 9 p.m.

 In a conference room, Lybarger again was read his Miranda Rights and signed another waiver.
 Once the questioning began, Lybarger learned officials were investigating Pleas’ murder, and that polygraph examinations had already been administered to other persons.
 All three officers would later testify that Lybarger asked to take the [polygraph] test that night, despite their suggestions it wait until morning.